 De Lanna Boutique Hotel is located near the center of Chiang Mai’s Old City (the Old City is delineated by the blue square above).
 It is located near many restaurants, bars, and cafes.
 It is also within walking distance from a number of impressive temples, including Wat Phra Singh, Wat Chedi Luang, and Wat Chiang Man, to name a few.

 Because of its central location, there are also a lot of taxis, tuk tuks, and Ubers readily available right outside the hotel.
+Check out our guide to spending the perfect three days in Chiang Mai to explore more fun things to do there.

 The check-in process was quick and efficient.
 I emailed the hotel prior to my arrival asking if it would be possible to check in early, since my flight arrived at around 9:00 AM.
 The hotel immediately emailed me back stating that a room would likely not be available until later but that I was welcome to drop off my bags at the hotel upon arrival.